wtsnjp/BXghost/README.md

 \RequirePackage{bxghost-lib}
 ```

-This provides all the commands defined in the package but does not have any package option to prevent the problem of option crashes.
+This provides all the commands defined in the package but does not have any package option to prevent the problem of option clashes.

 ## Acknowledgements